 Canon 650D vs Leica M Typ 240

 The Canon EOS 650D (called Canon T4i in some regions) and the Leica M (Typ 240) are two digital cameras that were officially introduced, respectively, in June 2012 and September 2012.
-The 650D is a DSLR, while the M Typ 240 is a rangefinder-style mirrorless camera.
+The 650D is a DSLR, while the M Typ 240 is a rangefinder-focusing mirrorless camera.
 The cameras are based on an APS-C (650D) and a full frame (M Typ 240) sensor.
 The Canon has a resolution of 17.9 megapixels, whereas the Leica provides 23.7 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.